lapy/poseidon-server/NASA_CHALLENGE_SUBMISSION.md

 - **Oceanographic Modeling**: Advanced feature detection algorithms
 - **Marine Biology**: Species-specific habitat requirements
 - **Web Development**: Accessible data visualization
+- **Software Engineering**: Clean, maintainable code architecture
 - **Open Science**: Transparent, reproducible research

+### Development Methodology
+This project was developed with AI assistance (Claude by Anthropic) as a coding partner, helping with:
+- Software architecture and design patterns
+- Code implementation and optimization
+- Documentation and technical writing
+- Debugging and code quality improvements

+All scientific methodologies, oceanographic concepts, and NASA data integration approaches are based on peer-reviewed research and official NASA documentation.
+The human developer maintained full oversight of technical decisions, architecture, and implementation quality.